 Orthodontic treatment usually noticeably improves the appearance of the dentition, and very often this occurs as an added bonus to the dental health and functional benefits of treatment.
 Improvement in the aesthetics is the commonest reason for patients to seek orthodontic correction.
 More..

 Occasionally painful jaw joint symptoms are present or are the main reason for seeking orthodontic treatment.
 This is a complicated problem.
-Many factors can influence this complaint relating to the bite of the teeth, the jaw movement and especially stress.
-Occasionally the problem is due to disease of the joint surfaces or pain originating elsewhere in the head and neck region, and some practitioners believe the problem can relate to body posture.
+Many factors have been proposed to influence jaw pain, however malocclusion has been shown to have an inconsistent relationship and has largely been excused as a primary cause of problems.
+Stress is a consistent culprit and because pain is a perception in the brain it is not surprising that psychological factors paly a part as well as primary pathology or demage of the joints.
+More recently difficulty with nasal breathing and obstructive sleep apneoa have been implicated in the many causes of jaw joint pain.
+Occasionally the problem is due pain originating elsewhere in the head and neck region, and some practitioners believe the problem can relate to body posture.
 There is no evidence to suggest that carefully planned and executed orthodontic treatment causes jaw joint problems and unfortunately not much evidence to suggest that it will cure the problem either.
 Patients suffering jaw joint pain may benefit from discussing this problem with a dentist (who may recommend a dental splint to relax the mouth muscles) or a chiropractor / physiotherapist who may undertake physical therapy for symptomatic relief.
 Sometimes headaches and facial pains are associated with this condition but headaches may also be a sign of other types of disease arising in the head and neck area which may require medical investigation.